namsor/namsor-csharp-sdk2/docs/AdminApi.md

 <a name="availableplans"></a>
 # **AvailablePlans**
-> APIPlansOut AvailablePlans ()
+> APIPlansOut AvailablePlans (string token)

-List all available plans in the default currency (usd).
+List all available plans in the user's preferred currency.

 ### Example
 ```csharp